-Lengths of differential pairs routed on PCB of module are not matched between pairs.
+Lengths of differential pairs routed on PCB of the module are not matched between the pairs.
 Length variation of differential pairs is not critical in our design according to facts discussed in paragraph 2.4.4.
-Nevertheless signals within differential pairs itself are matched for length.
-Internal signal traces length mating of differential pairs is mandatory in order to avoid dynamic logic hazard conditions on digital signals.
-Thus clocks signals are routed most precisely on all designed boards.
+Nevertheless, signals within differential pairs themselves are matched for length.
+Internal signal tracing of the length matching of differential pairs is mandatory in order to avoid a dynamic logic hazard conditions on digital signals.
+Thus clocks' signals are routed in the most precise way on all designed boards.